sahyayodha/servo-arduino/README.md

 # servo-arduino
-just playing with servo in arduino. nothing special rlly
+just playing with servo in arduino. nothing special rlly;
+you can use this code freely :D theres rlly nothing special here